 Council continues to invest in capital works for the Waimangaroa water supply and remains committed to providing a safe and compliant scheme for all consumers.
 This will be completed progressively, based on priority and affordability.
-The current upgrade of the raw water trunk main will be finished as we begin this Annual Plan period.
 Due to market pricing exceeding Council's budget provision, the proposed water treatment plant will now be deferred until an alternative funding stream or strategy is identified.
 In consultation with the community, Council will consider options to repurpose funding from the already approved project budget to focus on improved reliability and resilience of the supply.
 This may include bulk storage tanks and reticulation renewals to reduce the likelihood of service loss or extended outages.
 Water treatment and mandatory measures such as chlorination will be assessed as part of the next phase of investment on our journey to compliance within the affordability constraints for ratepayers.